-The payout ratio(1) of cash distributed to distributable cash(1) for Q1 2019 was 114.4%, compared to 97.1% in Q1 2018.
-The increase in the payout ratio(1) for Q1 2019 is the result of a decrease in distributable cash(1) resulting primarily from the decline in SSS(1), and an increase in the distributions of the Fund compared to the same period in the prior year.
-The payout ratio(1) of cash distributed to distributable cash(1) is intended to average 100% per annum over the long term.
+The payout ratio(1) of cash distributed to distributable cash(1) for Q2 2019 was 99.7%, compared to 89.0% in Q2 2018.
+The payout ratio(1) of cash distributed to distributable cash(1) for YTD 2019 was 106.6%, compared to 92.8% in YTD 2018.
+The increase in the payout ratios(1) for Q2 2019 and YTD 2019 is the result of a decrease in distributable cash(1) resulting primarily from the decline in SSS(1), and an increase in the distributable cash(1) is intended to average 100% per annum over the long term.
 Since the Fund pays even monthly distributions when its underlying cash flow from the Partnership is subject to seasonal fluctuations (as experienced by SIR), there are times during the year when the payout ratio(1) may exceed or could be lower than 100%.
 For example, the first quarter typically has lower sales volumes than the second and third quarters which include warmer summer months when patios are open.

-Since the Fund's inception in October 2004 up to and including Q1 2019, the Fund has generated \$111.1 million in cumulative distributable cash(1) and has paid cumulative cash distributions of \$110.6 million, representing a cumulative payout ratio(1) (the ratio of cumulative cash distributions paid since inception to cumulative distributable cash(1) generated) of 99.5%.
+Since the Fund's inception in October 2004 up to and including Q2 2019, the Fund has generated \$113.8 million in cumulative distributable cash(1) and has paid cumulative cash distributions of \$113.2 million, representing a cumulative payout ratio(1) (the ratio of cumulative cash distributions paid since inception to cumulative distributable cash(1) generated) of 99.5%.
 Based on current business and economic conditions, the Fund's Trustees intend to maintain its current distribution levels at this time.
 However, should the distributions from the Partnership decline, or the expenses of the Fund increase, the Fund may have to reduce distributions.